Rwanda

 Sunglasses: Tinted fashion glasses may look good in your photos, but your eyes will thank you for polarised lenses or UV protection.

 Eyewear: Glasses may mist up in the humidity or rain.
-Plan to wear contact lenses, all the better to see the gorillas with.
+Plan to wear contact lenses if possible, all the better to see the gorillas with.

 Cash: After your incredible time with the gorillas, you may want to tip your guide.